AppleDog77/HomerSimpson/homer_od/readme.txt

 In this ghost, you meet Homer at the Springfield Nuclear Power Plant, where he talks about random stuff to pass the time at work.
 You can feed Homer donuts by double-clicking his mouth, and pet his head by moving your mouse or scrolling the mouse wheel over it.
 But don't double-click his top strands of hair or his eyes...

-Homer's menu has ideas to combat boredom, a feature to let him ask you questions, an option to hug him, an option to tell him to sleep, a Config Menu, and Music Player settings.
+Homer's menu has ideas to combat boredom, a feature to let him ask you questions, an option to hug him, an option to tell him to sleep and another to wake him up, a Config Menu, and Music Player settings.
 You can wake him up by selecting anything from the menu or playing minigames with him by double-clicking the donut.

 Homer has soundbites!
 They're off by default, but I highly recommend toggling 'em on by going to the Config Menu for the full experience.
 You can also change the volume of the soundbites there, and the talk rate as well.